 - Then add hot water.

 - Pour into a prepared baking pan sprayed with baking spray or greased and floured.

-- Bake at 350˚ Fahrenheit for 30 minutes or until a toothpick comes out clean.
+Bake at 350 ˚F for 30 minutes or until a toothpick comes out clean.

 The batter will be thin, but that is okay.
 That's what makes it moist.
 Don't overmix the batter because it may become too chewy.
 Add hot water at the very last.